 - 1. Go to https://pfe.sffcfoundation.org/

 - 2. Using your email and password, log in

 - 3. Go to "Reflections"

 - 4. Across from each reflection, select "View"

 - 5. Review the reflection

 - a.
 If it is acceptable, choose "approve"

 - i.
-The student will receive a confirmation email (and text if enrolled)
+The student will receive a confirmation email

 - b.
 If it is not acceptable, choose "reject" and list improvement needs in the comments

 - i.
-The student will receive an email (and text if enrolled) with instructions for editing the reflection and resubmitting (must be resubmitted within 2 weeks of original submission).
+The student will receive an email with instructions for editing the reflection and resubmitting (must be resubmitted within 2 weeks of original submission)